MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/call-admission-control/managing-call-admission-control-for-sites.md

 2. Open a browser window, and then enter the Admin URL to open the Skype for Business Server Control Panel.

-3. In the left navigation bar, click **Network Configuration** and then click **Site**.
+3. In the left navigation bar, click **Network Configuration**, and then click **Site**.

 4. On the **Site** page, click the site that you want to modify.

 5. On the **Edit** menu, click **Show details**.

 6. On the **Edit Site** page, you can modify the description, region, bandwidth policy profile, and location policy associated with the site.
-For details, see "To create a network site" section earlier in this topic.
+For details, see [To create a network site](#to-create-a-network-site) above.

 7. Click **Commit**.